testit-tms/api-client-dotnet/docs/ConfigurationsApi.md

 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Net.Http;
-using TestIt.Client.Api;
+using TestIt.ApiClient.Api;
-using TestIt.Client.Client;
+using TestIt.ApiClient.Client;
-using TestIt.Client.Model;
+using TestIt.ApiClient.Model;

 namespace Example
 {